inv4fee2020/pli_node_conf/node_backup_restore.md

 As you are already expected to have this password securely stored in your password manager / key safe, it was the logical method to employ rather than creating another strong password to have to store & document.

+#### Exclusions disclaimer

+The following files/folders are not currently backed up as part of this process;

+  - External Initiators
+  - External Adapters & Bridges

 ### Where are my backup files stored?

 When you manually run the backup script, the file are always written to the folder named **"plinode_backups"** which itself is located at the Root '/' folder.

+   Backups Folder is `/plinode_backups`

 ### When should I run the backup script?